Stomach ulcer vs stomach cancer

 How to treat stomach ulcer

 Your doctor will diagnose you to confirm the cause of your symptoms.
-They can carry out tests like the H. pylori urea breath test and gastroscopy.
+They can carry out tests like the H. pylori and gastroscopy.
 If test results show that you have a stomach ulcer, they will recommend treatments based on symptoms, severity, and the cause.

 Treatment for stomach ulcers may include medications, lifestyle changes, and home remedies that can help treat stomach ulcers.